Archie McPhee store in Seattle. Credit: Nancy Chaney

 6. Play coupon book bingo

 You’ve got a coupon book — a Chinook Book, say — that never seems to get used.
 You’ve also got kids with extra hours.
 Find a win-win, as a friend of mine does, by choosing a coupon for a different treat shop each week; use the treat as a jumping-off point to explore the surrounding neighborhood.
-Sweet pairings for Chinook Book include Anchorhead Coffee in Issaquah; the Muddy Cup in Wallingford; and Bluebird Microcreamery in Capitol Hill, Fremont or Greenwood.
+Sweet pairings for Chinook Book include Anchorhead Coffee in Issaquah or the Bluebird Microcreamery in Capitol Hill, Fremont or Greenwood.
 (Tip: the Chinook Book also includes a number of great coupons for museums and play spaces.)

 7. Indulge in a matinee

 Win big points with your kids by planning a surprise weekday matinee that you (might) enjoy as much as they do.
 You don’t have to break the bank, either.
 In Shoreline, a thrifty parent’s dream is Crest Cinema ($4 tickets), with daily matinees; usually one or two of the movies are kid-friendly.
-In Edmonds, the Edmonds Theater shows first-run movies for only $7 a matinee.
-And in Columbia City, Ark Lodge Cinema shows matinees for $8.
+In Edmonds, the Edmonds Theater shows first-run movies for only $8 a matinee.
+And in Columbia City, the first matinee of the day at Ark Lodge Cinema is $9.

 8. Pinball for the win